luloxi/luloxi/README.md

 - 👋 Hi, I’m Lulox (@luloxi)
-- 👀 Interested in Fullstack Web3 (backend and frontend)
+- 👀 I'm interested in JavaScript, Web3 development and Solidity
-- 🌱 Currently learning about Blockchain, Solidity, Web3 Development and React.
+- 🌱 Currently learning more about Blockchain and Web development
-- 💞️ Looking to work/collaborate on Web3 projects
+- 💞️ Looking to work/collaborate on Web3/Solidity projects
 - 📫 Contact me (eng/spa) on: lulox.eth@protonmail.com

 <div align="left">